lennertVanSever/NodeJS_course/course_1/coursePreperation.md

 We will explain what a server is, based on the favorite websites and why it is important.

 ## What is a server?
+A server is a computer program or a device that provides functionality for other programs or devices, called "clients".

 ## What is Node.js?
 _Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine._